e-rotaract/e-rotaract.github.io/_pages/street-kids.md

       image: "assets/images/instagram-logo.jpg"
 ---

-The 'Street Kids' project is a <b>1 year program for 10 kids</b> from Nairobi/Kenya, inwhich we provide <b>2 meals</b> a day for each kid.
+The 'Street Kids' project is a <b>1 year program for 10 kids</b> from Nairobi/Kenya, in which we provide <b>2 meals</b> a day for each kid.

 We keep regular contact with the kids through weekly calls, sharing photos, messages, etc.